-Since our inception in November 2005, we have devoted substantially all of our resources to developing beloranib and ZGN-839, building our intellectual property portfolio, developing our supply chain, business planning, raising capital, and providing general and administrative support for these operations.
+Since our inception in November 2005, we have devoted substantially all of our resources to developing beloranib, ZGN-839, and second-generation MetAP2 inhibitors, building our intellectual property portfolio, developing our supply chain, business planning, raising capital, and providing general and administrative support for these operations.
 Prior to our initial public offering, or IPO, in June 2014, we funded our operations primarily through sales of redeemable convertible preferred stock and, to a lesser extent, through the issuances of convertible promissory notes.
 From our inception through December 31, 2014, we have received gross proceeds of \$104.0 million from such transactions.
 During June 2014, we completed our IPO with net proceeds of \$102.7 million after deducting underwriting discounts and commissions paid by us.
 We also incurred offering costs of \$2.5 million related to the IPO.

 On January 28, 2015, we completed a follow-on offering of our common stock, which resulted in the sale of 3,942,200 shares at a price of \$35.00 per share.
-We received net proceeds from the follow-on offering of \$129.6 million based upon the price of \$35.00 per share and after deducting underwriting discounts and commissions, and offering expenses of \$0.5 million.
+We received net proceeds from the follow-on offering of \$130.0 million based upon the price of \$35.00 per share and after deducting underwriting discounts and commissions.
+We also incurred offering costs of \$0.5 million related to the follow-on offering.

 We have never generated any revenue and have incurred net losses in each year since our inception.
-We have an accumulated deficit of \$118.9 million as of March 31, 2015.
-Our net loss was \$13.5 million for the three months ended March 31, 2015 and \$36.5 million for the year ended December 31, 2014.
+We have an accumulated deficit of \$156.5 million as of September 30, 2015.
+Our net loss was \$51.1 million for the nine months ended September 30, 2015 and \$36.5 million for the year ended December 31, 2014.
 These losses have resulted principally from costs incurred in connection with in-licensing our product candidates, research and development activities and general and administrative costs associated with our operations.
 We expect to incur significant expenses and increasing operating losses for the foreseeable future.